 Different Types of Onomatopoeias: Giseigo and Gitaigo

-There are two categories of Japanese onomatopoeias: Giseigo and Gitaigo.
+Firstly, there are two categories of Japanese onomatopoeias: Giseigo and Gitaigo.
 They both mean “onomatopoeia”, but with different nuances.
+Let’s see them:

 - Giseigo ・ 擬声語 are words that imitate artificial and natural sounds, any concrete sounds that you can hear.
 They include animals call sounds, like ワンワン (wan wan, dog’s barking), げろげろ (gero gero, frog’s croaking), or nature sounds like “raining heavily” = ザーザー (zaa zaa).